A Trusted Social Network to Give, Receive, and Track Restaurant Recommendations

 How User Feedback Led to a Design Pivot

-This supported my prior research that competitor apps were missing a social element.
-I removed my initial goal to simplify the booking process and instead, chose to focus on the social network and restaurant tracking features.
+These quotes supported prior research that competitor apps were missing a social element.
+I removed my initial goal to simplify the booking process and instead, chose to focus on features for restaurant tracking and building a social network.

 Revised Statement